It’s far from desolate, which may come as a surprise considering you’ll find it on the edge of the Simpson Desert.

 The real question is who shouldn’t come.
 The Bash is perfect for families, couples, first time outback travellers, backpackers and grey nomads.
 It’s also pet-friendly, so no one needs to be left at home.

-This year will see a stellar lineup with Australian music royalty Midnight Oil headlining the Big Red backdrop stage off the back of their European tour.
-They’ll be followed by a slate of other artists including The Living End and Casey Chambers.
+This year will see a stellar lineup with Australian music royalty Paul Kelly headlining the Big Red backdrop stage.
+He’ll be followed by a slate of other artists including Ian Miss, Kate Ceberano, and Thirsty Merc.

 Where do I stay?